Dietrich Bonhoeffer’s life and ethics

 Nietzsche was a secular critic of Christianity, claiming that it had a toxic influence on humanity so we should try to get past it.
 Bonhoeffer was influenced by Nietzsche’s critique of Christianity, but obviously disagreed with Nietzsche that we should try to get past religion.
 In many ways Bonhoeffer agreed with Nietzsche that Christianity had become a negative force, but Bonhoeffer hoped to reform Christianity to make it relevant to modern secular society and be a force for good.

 Nietzsche famously said that “God is dead”, by which he meant to show us that God had once been ‘alive’ in our culture in the sense of being the source of our purpose and guidance.
 The rise of secularism therefore would essentially kill our ultimate source of purpose, resulting in a nihilistic void in our culture.
 Nietzsche’s said this ‘tremendous event’ was like the earth becoming unchained from the sun and plunging into cold darkness.
 He hoped that humanity would one day find confidence to assert our own purpose and values without Christianity.
-Although Christianity had been our source of meaning, Nietzsche thought its influence on our culture was to infect us with the idea of ‘sin’ and ‘otherworldliness’; that we could only have purpose through something supernatural which we could never live up to, thereby undermining our confidence in asserting our own purpose.
+Although Christianity had been our source of meaning, Nietzsche thought its influence was to infect us with the idea of ‘sin’ and ‘otherworldliness’; that we could only have purpose through something supernatural which we could never live up to, thereby undermining our confidence in asserting our own purpose.
 This makes us dependent on religion as the cure for the ‘sin’ it infected us with in the first place, Nietzsche likening Christianity to a bloodsucking parasite.
 The nihilistic void will linger until we became fully free of Christianity’s influence on us, telling us that we need a cosmic purpose in order to have purpose or moral guidance.

 Bonhoeffer on the western void & ‘Religionless Christianity’.
 Bonhoeffer thought he could reform Christianity to get around Nietzsche’s critique, in part creating the ideas of ‘this-worldliness’ and ‘religionless Christianity’ to address Nietzsche.
 Bonhoeffer wanted to reform Christianity and make it relevant to the modern secularised world.